Oladayo-Ahmod/escrow-contract/README.md

 Note: before you proceed to deploy your contracts, ensure wallet balance is more than the amount you are funding and re-compile your contracts by running `npm run compile`.
 Your result should be similar to the below result if your contracts compile successfully.
 You can ignore the warning errors, these won't affect the functionalities.

-To make the deployment easy, go to your `package.json` and this command below to your `deploy`script.
+To make the deployment easy, go to your `package.json` and add this command below to your `deploy`script.

 ```js
 "deploy-paymaster": "hardhat deploy-zksync --script deploy-paymaster.ts",